hysnsec/awesome-threat-modelling/README.md

 - [Raindance](https://github.com/devsecops/raindance) - Project intended to make Attack Maps part of software development by reducing the time it takes to complete them.

 - [Threatspec](https://threatspec.org/) - Threatspec is an open source project that aims to close the gap between development and security by bringing the threat modelling process further into the development process.

+- [PyTM](https://github.com/izar/pytm) - PyTM is an open source project providing a library for threat modeling with code.
+Describe your system using OO syntax (object.property = value) and have your threat modeling report automatically generated.

 ### Paid tools